Hortipes aelurisiepae

 Hortipes aelurisiepae is a species of spider in the family Corinnidae.
 It is endemic to southern Africa and is commonly known as the Ingwavuma basket-legged spider.

 Distribution

 Hortipes aelurisiepae occurs in Mozambique and South Africa.
-In South Africa, it is known only from KwaZulu-Natal province, where it has been recorded from Ingwavuma, iSimangaliso Wetland Park (including Sodwana Bay National Park), Ndumo Game Reserve, and Tembe Elephant Park.
+In South Africa, it is known only from the KwaZulu-Natal province, where it has been recorded from Ingwavuma, iSimangaliso Wetland Park (including Sodwana Bay National Park), Ndumo Game Reserve, and Tembe Elephant Park.

 Habitat and ecology

 The species inhabits Forest, Indian Ocean Coastal Belt and Savanna biomes at altitudes ranging from 30 to 646 m above sea level.
 These small free-running spiders are found in forest areas and humus, where they live among leaf litter.

 Description

 Hortipes aelurisiepae is a small spider known only from females.

 Conservation

 Hortipes aelurisiepae is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographical range in southern Africa.
 The species is protected in three protected areas and faces no significant known threats.